-Everything You Need to Know About Vientiane (From an Expert Who Keeps Coming Back)
+Everything You Need to Know About Vientiane (For Travelers Who Keep Coming Back)

-That's a mistake.
-Vientiane is the most relaxed capital city in Southeast Asia, has some of the best-value food on the continent, and offers a Mekong sunset that rivals any I've seen.
-Here's everything people ask me about it.
+That silence is a gift in disguise.
+Vientiane is the most relaxed capital city in Southeast Asia, home to some of the best-value food on the continent, and the setting for a Mekong sunset that rivals the finest anywhere.
+Here's everything worth knowing before you go.

 Getting There

 Wattay International Airport (VTE) has direct flights from Bangkok (1 hour, from 3,000 THB on AirAsia/Nok Air), Hanoi (1 hour), and several regional hubs.
-The airport is just 3 km from the city center — a taxi costs about 60,000 LAK ($3).
+The airport sits just 3 km from the city center — a taxi runs about 60,000 LAK ($3).

-Overland from Thailand: the Friendship Bridge connects Nong Khai, Thailand to Vientiane.
-Buses cross regularly.
+Overland from Thailand: the Friendship Bridge connects Nong Khai, Thailand to Vientiane, with buses crossing regularly.
 From Bangkok, take the overnight train to Nong Khai (10 hours, from 600 THB) and then a bus across the bridge.
 The Laos-China Railway now connects Vientiane to Kunming via Luang Prabang.

 Q: What about the visa?

-Visa on Arrival at the airport for most nationalities: $30-42 USD depending on nationality (US/UK: $35).
+Visa on Arrival is available at the airport for most nationalities: $30-42 USD depending on where you're from (US/UK: $35).
 Bring 1 passport photo and USD cash.
 Processing takes 10-15 minutes.

 Getting Around